A $4/3$ Approximation for $2$-Vertex-Connectivity: From a Canonical 2-Edge-Cover to a 2VC Spanning Subgraph

-\paragraph{Notation in the figures of Lemma~\ref{lem:bridgeCovering}.} In the coming figures, gray objects represent blocks or $4$-cycles, blue edges are added to $S$ and red edges are being removed from $S$.
+\paragraph{Notation in the figures of Lemma~\ref{lem:bridgeCovering}.} In the coming figures, gray regions represent blocks or $4$-cycles, blue edges are added to $S$ and red edges are being removed from $S$.
 Blue curved line represent clean extending paths that are added to $S$.
 Edges in a complex component that become part of a new block are shown in green.
-The dashed edges represent other edges of $G$ not in $S$.\mig{Added notation for the figures here.
-I did not add it in the preliminaries since we needed a lot of definitions and we repeat in this section.}
+The dashed edges represent other edges of $G$ not in $S$.

-\begin{lemma} Let $S$ be a canonical 2-edge-cover of a structured graph $G$ whose small components are pendant $4$-cycles and that has at least one complex component.
-In polynomial time one can find a canonical $2$-edge-cover $S'$ of $G$, whose small components are pendant $4$-cycles, with no more connected components than $S$, with fewer complex components than $S$, and such that $\cost(S')\leq \cost(S)$. \end{lemma} \begin{proof} Let $C$ be any complex component of $S$.
-We will show how to modify $S$ into a canonical 2-edge-cover $S'$ without creating new connected components and in a way that $V(C)$ is contained in a connected component $C'$ of $S'$, and either $S'$ has less connected components than $S$ or $C'$ has less bridges or less blocks than $C$.
+\begin{proof}[Proof of Lemma \ref{lem:bridgeCovering}] Let $C$ be any complex component of $S$.
+We will show how to modify $S$ into a canonical 2-edge-cover $S'$ without creating new connected components and in a way that $V(C)$ is contained in a connected component $C'$ of $S'$, and either $S'$ has fewer connected components than $S$ or $C'$ has fewer bridges or fewer blocks than $C$.
 We then repeat this operation on $C'$ until it becomes a (large) 2VC component.

 For every $a, b\in C$ let $P^C_{ab}$ be any path in $C$ between them.
 We consider the following cases, assuming at each case that the previous ones do not hold.